 After the revelation on the status of Nigerians as English Language speakers, I requested for further points to support their stand about the IELTS exams in Nigeria.
 It was then revealed to me that the IELTS test in Nigeria is flawed.
 The candidates who have attempted this tests in the pasts claim that the exam testing system is structured in a way to make the candidate look like an incompetent English Language speaker.

 It was alleged that the time frame given for each test segment do not match the questions provided.
 Former candidates are of the opinion that they are already marked for failure from the start due to how the exams is structured.
-The time frame give for each test doesn’t allow the candidate to digest each question before answering.
+The time frame given for each test doesn’t allow the candidate to digest each question before answering.
 Instead the test is made to look like “the fastest fingers” competition.
 Where you give any answer that immediately comes to your mind before time elapse.
 Most of them claim that due to the time constraint they are forced to answer questions without properly reading/ listening.

 Former staffs have also come out to support this claim about the IELTS exams in Nigeria.
 They state that the time frame given during the exams do no match the questions asked.
 This has forced lots of candidates to be frustrated with the testing process and some have physically shown it during the exams.
 They further stated that over time they have been compelled to advise candidates not to dwell on any question but to attempt as much as they can within the time frame given.